 Schedule adherence plays a significant role in the efficiency of your contact center.
 It is a time saving and money-saving practice that impacts both agent performance and customer service.

 To be effective, however, it must be executed correctly.

-That starts with real-time schedule adherence
+That starts with

 , which gives you the opportunity to react immediately to address problems.
 A workforce management system monitors agents in real time, and delivers instant alerts when adherence is not achieved.
 It also provides a means to analyze KPIs and compare forecasted, scheduled and actual contact center statistics.

 Still, even with these capabilities, the cause of an adherence lapse is not always apparent at first glance.
 But the answers are there, all that is needed is a few moments to run the appropriate drill down reports.
 This allows the contact center manager to view different aspects of a workday in isolation, which makes it easier to identify where the schedule is not lining up with the reality of the situation.